Evolution of entanglement entropy at SU($N$) deconfined quantum critical points

+It is the goal of this work to show that the anomalous logarithmic subleading contribution, in particular a non-zero value of $s$ for entanglement regions with smooth boundary, is actually very ubiquitous, in a series of models that can be viewed as SU($N$) generalizations of the DQCP.
+Vanishing of the anomalous log-correction determines the critical value $N_c$ of $N$, above which the EE measurement is consistent with the expectations of CFTs.

-{\it Main result.---} Our new viewpoint of FP annihilation and the complex CFT scenario of DQCP is achieved by systematically investigating the scaling of the EE upon partitioning into subregions involving corners~\cite{casiniUniversal2006}.
-As a proof of concept, we choose the square-lattice SU($N$) DQCP spin model~\cite{kaulQuantum2012,kaulBridging2013,kaulLattice2012,blockFate2013} from $N=2,3,4$ (the $J$-$Q$ model) to $N=5,6,\dots,12,15,20$ (the $J_1$-$J_2$ model), see Fig.~\ref{fig:fig1}(a).
-Using our incremental quantum Monte Carlo (QMC) algorithm to measure the EE~\cite{jonNoneq2020,zhaoScaling2022,zhaoMeasuring2022,emidioUniversal2022,liaoTeaching2023,panComputing2023,songQuantum2023,bulgarelliEntanglement2023}, we unambiguously show that for $N=2,3,4,5,6$, the previously determined DQCPs all show an EE scaling that is incompatible with unitary CFTs.
-As a consequence, these DQCPs cannot correspond to continuous transitions and are necessarily weakly first order.
-In contrast, when $N \ge 7$, the DQCPs are compatible with unitary CFTs, and are potentially continuous.
-In fact, in the large-$N$ limit, we show that our numerical results are consistent with the expectations from the AH and nonlinear sigma model descriptions~\cite{senthilQuantum2004, sachdevQuantum2008, kaulBridging2013, nahumDeconfined2015}.
-These field theories feature unitary conformal FPs in the large-$N$ limit~\cite{irkhinExpansion1996, kaulQuantum2008, ihrigAbelian2019}, which demonstrates the existence of a finite critical $\Nc$, above which the DQCP becomes continuous.
-Our numerical results allow us to determine a lower bound for the critical value of $N$, namely $\Nc \geq 7$.
-This conclusion is further enhanced by observing convergent critical exponents against systems sizes above $\Nc$, as discussed in the Supplementary Materials (SM)~\cite{suppl}.
+{\it Main result.---} Our new approach of analyzing DQCP is to systematically investigate the scaling of the second-order R\'enyi EE upon partitioning into subregions with smooth boundaries as well as subregions with corners~\cite{casiniUniversal2006}.
+As a proof of concept, we choose the square-lattice SU($N$) DQCP spin model~\cite{kaulQuantum2012,kaulBridging2013,kaulLattice2012,blockFate2013} from $N=2,3$ (the $J$-$Q$ model) to \mhs{$N=5,7,8,10,12,15,18,20$ (the $J_1$-$J_2$ model)}, see Fig.~\ref{fig:fig1}(a).
+Using the non-equilibrium incremental quantum Monte Carlo (QMC) algorithm to measure the EE~\cite{albaOut2017, jonNoneq2020, zhaoScaling2022,zhaoMeasuring2022}, we show that for $N=2,3,5,7$, the previously determined DQCPs all show a finite log-correction, for subregions with {\it smooth} boundaries.
+These DQCPs are therefore incompatible with CFT descriptions, and are most likely weakly first-order.
+In contrast, when $N \geq 8$, the EE scaling with smooth entanglement boundaries for the DQCPs no longer has an obvious logarithmic subleading correction, and they are compatible with continuous phase transitions. \mhs{This is further supported by the EE scaling at $N=8,10,...,18,20$ for regions with corners, which shows a logarithmic correction with $s>0$.} \mhs{In fact, we find that our numerically extracted value of $s$ for $N\ge 8$} is reasonably consistent with the expectations from the Abelian Higgs theory in the large-$N$ limit~\cite{senthilQuantum2004, sachdevQuantum2008, kaulBridging2013, nahumDeconfined2015}, which features unitary conformal fixed points~\cite{irkhinExpansion1996, kaulQuantum2008, ihrigAbelian2019}.
+Thus our results suggest the existence of a finite critical $\Nc$ above which the DQCP becomes continuous. {Based on the behavior of EE with smooth boundary, our numerical results suggest that $\Nc$ lies between $7$ and $8$.}